xz-dev/distrobox-boost/README.md

 > But as you know, the init for distrobox is too slow.
 I wasted a lot of time waiting for distrobox to tell me everything is ready.
 Sometimes distrobox init fails when the network is bad or wrong package name, etc.

 So I decided to code this tool to save my time and help more users use distrobox and share their packages.
 Because I know many packages are only made for specific distros, and some distros like Gentoo, Void Linux, don't have many devs to package apps.
-I want to use them but also need some must-have apps.
+I want to use this amazing distro as my host system, but also need some must-have apps.

 Why I choice Rust but not bash:
 1. Easy write tests